Pacific Cash Advance logo

 The company specializes exclusively in payday loans, which are marketed as short-term solutions designed to be repaid on the borrower's next payday.
 According to their website, they emphasize speed and simplicity, highlighting a simple application process and same-day or rapid funding capability.
 The company operates Monday through Saturday, with extended weekday hours (9 a.m. to 6 p.m.) and limited Saturday hours (9 a.m. to 1 p.m.).

-Pacific Cash Advance differentiates itself through several claims: they operate as a direct lender, prominently advertise "no hidden fees," and offer an unusual referral program that pays customers and non-customers for bringing in new business.
+Pacific Cash Advance differentiates itself through several claims: they operate as a direct lender, prominently advertise "no fees to verify," and offer an unusual referral program that pays customers and non-customers for bringing in new business.
 Customer testimonials on their website highlight friendly service and fast processing, with one reviewer noting faster turnaround on subsequent loans after initial verification.

 As a payday lender, Pacific Cash Advance serves consumers in genuine short-term financial distress, but borrowers should understand that payday loans typically carry high APRs and fees that can exceed 400% annualized.
-The "no hidden fees" claim requires verification of actual terms and conditions not provided on the website.
+The "no fees to verify" claim requires verification of actual terms and conditions not provided on the website.
 The single physical location limits accessibility to Los Angeles-area residents only.

 Services & Features